Video-intervention to promote positive parenting and sensitive discipline (VIPP-SD)

 We are offering an exciting opportunity for staff from across the children’s workforce to undertake training in the use of this extremely well evidenced intervention as recommended in the NICE guideline for Children’s attachment (November 2015)

 (VIPP-SD) is the original highly evidenced Video-Feedback intervention for parents.
 It was developed by some of the world’s leading attachment researchers from Leiden University in Holland.
 It is a preventative intervention aimed at increasing parental sensitivity and has an excellent evidence base for preventing or reducing behavioural problems in young children.
 VIPP has been shown via randomized control trials to be extremely effective with a variety of groups (eg under 5’s, adoptive parents, childcare) and its successes have been extensively reported in many peer reviewed journals.
 VIPP is based on attachment theory but also uses some behavioural principles to aid sensitive discipline.
-In VIPP the practitioner works primarily with caregivers and young children, and the non-intrusive use of video and video-feedback is its defining component.
+In VIPP the practitioner works primarily with caregivers and young children (up to 6 years old), and the non-intrusive use of video and video-feedback is its defining component.

 Comprehensive feedback will follow each practice assessment, led by experienced instructors.